Corecore: History

 Early corecore videos on TikTok often had an anti-capitalist or environmentalist messaging.
 On January 1, 2021, Noel posted one of the genre's earliest videos on the platform.
 Noel's video stitched together clips of melting sea ice, Charli D'Amelio, a Black Friday sale, and Patrick Bateman of American Psycho.
 The 20-second video also included critiques of the United States military and was soundtracked by a somber violin piece.
 Tagged with the hashtags "#capitalism" and "#decay", Noel's video notably did not include the term corecore in its caption.
 Though the term's original creator is unknown, its usage as a hashtag dates back to July 2022, first used by "@heksensabbat".
 Media outlets and TikTok users alike consider artists such as Dylan Cherry, Eddie Hewer, Mason Noel, and John Rising as the pioneers of the genre.
 Called the "father" of the genre and having begun experimenting with the style in May 2021, Rising credits Nam June Paik as the originator of this type of video art.

-Having blogged about the aesthetic in November 2022, digital culture blogger Kieran Press-Renyolds was cited by Time and Mashable as one of the first to write in-depth about the aesthetic.
+Having blogged about the aesthetic in November 2022, digital culture blogger Kieran Press-Reynolds was cited by Time and Mashable as discussing the aesthetic in-depth.
 Press-Reynolds told Mashable that at the time he first wrote about corecore, "most of the popular clips [...] was frenetic — they were these rapid-fire 15-second montages of surreal memes (like cute cats, alpha wolf edits) with intense music (Drain Gang and other internet rap) that didn't have much of a discernible meaning beyond the pleasurable rush of recognizable audiovisual material."